Guide to Using the RIBA Plan of Work for Your Self-Build (2025 Update)

 4. Technical Design

 In this stage, the technical design is developed in detail, focusing on the preparation of technical drawings and building control information.
 This includes all architectural, structural, and building service details, ensuring they are fully coordinated and in line with the overall project strategies.
 Additionally, any specialist subcontractor design and specifications are integrated into the technical design, better ensuring they meet regulatory requirements.
-This phase ensures that the project is ready for construction, with all technical aspects fully resolved following the design program.
+This phase ensures that the project is ready for construction, with all technical aspects resolved following the design program.

 5. Construction